pojntfx/networked-linux-memsync/docs/notes.md

 #### Remote Swap With `ram-dl`

 - ram-dl is a fun experiment
-- Tech demo for r3map
+- Is a tech demo for r3map
 - Uses the fRPC backend to expand local system memory
-- Can allow mounting a remote system's RAM locally
+- Allows mounting a remote system's RAM locally
 - Can be used to inspect a remote system's memory contents
 - Is based on the direct mount API
 - Uses mkswap, swapon and swapoff (code snippet from https://github.com/pojntfx/ram-dl/blob/main/cmd/ram-dl/main.go#L170-L190)